edsonccn/edsonccn/README.md

 # 👋 Hi!
 I'm Edson Corrêa 🚀

 ## 💡 About Me
-I'm a **Google-certified UX Designer** with experience in **UX/UI Design, Low-Code Development, and Digital Transformation**.
+I'm a developer and **Google-certified UX Designer** with experience in **UX/UI Design, Low-Code Development, and Digital Transformation**.
 I have technical skills in **Figma, Adobe XD, WordPress, and Webflow**, as well as knowledge of **HTML, CSS, and continuous learning in JavaScript**.

 I have worked on modernizing small businesses through **Sebrae/CNPq in Brazil** and have experience as a **Low-Code Developer and Independent Educational Consultant**.
 Currently, I work as a **freelancer** while developing my own product, focused on **personalizing and automating language learning**.